James4Ever0/agi_computer_control/README.md

 ## Demo

-Built on top of [tmux](https://github.com/tmux/tmux) and many other libraries, Cybergod is capable of understanding and interacting terminal interface with text-only mode and multimodal mode.
+Built on top of [tmux](https://github.com/tmux/tmux) and many other libraries, Cybergod is capable of understanding and interacting terminal interface with both text-only and multimodal modes.

 Code can be found [here](tmux_trials/lib.py).